 -u <user> or --user <user>

 specifies the z/VM user ID to whose reader the data is to be transferred.
-If user is omitted, the data is transferred to your own machine's reader.
-The user option is only valid if the -r option was specified.
+If omitted, the data is transferred to your own machine's reader.
+The user option is valid only with the -r option.